Shabba Ranks: Controversy

 Ranks has been controversial for homophobia, particularly violent attitudes towards homosexuals.
 The 1990 song "Wicked Inna Bed" includes lyrics about shooting gay men.

-In 1992, during an appearance on Channel 4 music show The Word, he was asked to give his thoughts on the subject of the hit song, "Boom Bye Bye", by Buju Banton.
+In 1992, during an appearance on Channel 4 music show The Word, he was asked to give his thoughts on the subject of the hit song "Boom Bye Bye" by Buju Banton.
 Shabba held a copy of a Bible which he carried with him and stated that the "word of God" advocated the "crucifixion of homosexuals".
-He also alluded that he advocates the progression of the Jamaican people and freedom of speech but did not conclude that being against homosexuality would be in question of exclusion, according to bible laws.
+He also alluded that he advocates the progression of the Jamaican people and freedom of speech but did not conclude that being against homosexuality would be in question of exclusion, according to Bible laws.
 He was condemned for his comments by presenter Mark Lamarr, who said, "That's absolute crap and you know it."
 Following these comments, Ranks was dropped from a Bobby Brown concert as a performer and faced altercations with his label, Sony Music.
-Ranks subsequently apologized, after realizing that his comments might advocate "the killing of gays and lesbians and any human being in retrospect".
+Ranks subsequently apologised, after realising that his comments might advocate "the killing of gays and lesbians and any human being in retrospect".